zprovenzale/Algorithms_Portfolio/README.md

 Collection of algorithm code created in the course Applied Algorithms.

-source code for the algorithms in src -> algorithmsPortfolio
+source code for the algorithms located in src -> algorithmsPortfolio

-Documentation formed with javadoc in doc
+Documentation formed with javadoc in located in doc doc